Narisoval/warehouse-ms/README.md

 * Quantity (integer, required) - the quantity of the product
 * FullPrice (decimal, required) - the full price of the product
 * Description (string, required) - the description of the product
+* MainImage (string, required) - URL of main image of the product
 * Images(required) - array of images of the product.
-Each element of the array has the following properties:
-* * Image (string, required) - the URL of the image
-* * IsMain (boolean, required) - a flag indicating whether this is the main image for the product
+The main image must not be included here
 * Sale (decimal, required) - the sale percentage of the product(if product is on sale this value shouuld be 0)
 * IsActive (boolean, required) - a flag indicating whether the product is currently active
 * Category (string) - the name of the category that the product belongs to